gtiosclub/FlappyBirdSwift-Tutorial/P6/part6.md

 override func touchBegan(touch: CCTouch!, withEvent event: CCTouchEvent!) {
     // move up and rotate
     hero?.flap()

+    //resets the time so that the bird doesn't rotate immediately after jumping sinceTouch = 0;
 }
 ```

+In gameplay we have a sinceTouch variable to delay the tilt of the bird until after a certain period of time after a `flap()` call.
+Don't ask why, it just makes your game feel like the original thing.

 Run the program.
 Every time you tap you should see your bird flap!